Elevate-Lab/elevate-lab-website/How To Contribute.md

 The <Optional_Message> should be helpful and should describe what you have changed.

-7. Here, you can encounter a problem.
-More often than not, by the time developers finish working on their version of the branch, they will discover that the master branch in the original repo was updated, and so now their Forked repo is severel commits behind.
-In order to resolve this issue, open Git Bash and type:
+1. Here, you can encounter a problem.
+More often than not, by the time developers finish working on their version of the branch, they will discover that the master branch in the original repo was updated, and so now their forked repo is severel commits behind.
+	1. In order to resolve this issue, open Git Bash and type:

 	`$ git remote add upstream <Original_Repo_Link>`

-This will add a remote to your local repo under the branch name 'upstream'.
+	1. This will add a remote to your local repo under the branch name 'upstream'.
 Then:

 	`$ git fetch upstream`

-This will fetch all the changes that were made on the master branch after you forked it.
+	1. This will fetch all the changes that were made on the master branch after you forked it.

 	`$ git checkout master`

-Switch over to your master branch.
+	1. Switch over to your master branch.

 	`$ git rebase upstream/master`

+	1. Rebasing will basically bring your master branch up to date with the master branch of the original repo.
+For more info on [Rebase] (https://www.atlassian.com/git/tutorials/rewriting-history/git-rebase), follow the link.
+Now since your master branch is up to date, let's do the same for your feature branch.

+	`$ git checkout master`
+	`$ git pull origin master`
+	`$ git checkout <Your_Feature_Branch_Name>`
+	`$ git rebase master`

+	This will bring your feature branch up to date with your master branch.
+Now, you are *finally* read to push the changes!

+1. Type the following command to push the changes onto your remote repo:

-	`$ git push origin master`
+	`$ git push origin <Your_Feature_Branch_Name>`

-This will finally push the changes to your Forked repo.

-7. Now, send a pull request to the original repo, describing briefly what changes you have made in order to resolve the issue.
+This will finally push the changes to your forked repo.
+Summarizing, you now have a branch named <Your_Feature_Branch_Name> which contains the changes that you have made.
+The next step is to first merge this with your own master branch, and then send a pull request to the original repo.

+## Sending a Pull Request

+Remember the screenshots you took of the final editions of your work?
+Well, they're about to come in handy!
+Here are some basic tips on making a good pull request:

+1. Choose a relevant title.
+Usually, you can mention what change you've made or what Issue Number you've resolved.

+1. Include screenshots of your changes in the PR, as this will help the Reviewer easily see the work you've done.

+1. Mention any other vital info that you find worth mentioning.

+1. Send the PR to the original repo.
 Your PR will be reviewed, and if the editions are deemed satisfactory, the PR will be merged with the original repo.
+However, sometimes Reviewers might leave a review on your PR, describing any further changes you may need to make, so make sure you do.

-Happy Hacktoberfest!
+### Happy Hacktoberfest!